-Re-approval of the "TWDB Quality Management Plan," was approved by EPA Region 6 on June 15, 2018.
+The "TWDB Quality Management Plan," was approved by EPA Region 6 on September 17, 2019.
 The plan demonstrates competency by providing a description of the quality policies including all requirements described in EPA QA/R-2.

 B. TCEQ Competency Statement